oxidic/oxido/README.md

     - [Functions](#functions)
     - [Exiting](#exiting)

 Oxido is a dynamic interpreted programming language basing most of its syntax on Rust.

+## Extension:

-Conventionally, the files may end with the `o` extension, however Oxido ignores the extension.
+The files may end with the `o` extension, however the extension is ignored.

 ## Installation